Normal vs Natural: Are You Living an Unnatural, Normal Life?

 Inside my living room, it’s a different story; everything is man-made—the sofa, the table, the TV set, the stereo system, the refrigerator and its contents… almost everything.
 It’s a shock to notice that I am living in such artificial conditions, all made up.
 The beasts, on the other hand, are living without any of the contraptions I have become so dependent on.

 The problem is, being normal is often confused with being natural, even though they mean very different things.
-Normal only means that which has come to mean socially acceptable and is followed by everyone who wishes to be part of the “civilised” world.
+Normal only means that which has come to mean socially acceptable and is followed by everyone who wishes to be part of the “civilized” world.
 In other words, it is a set of moral, ethical, social and cultural values superimposed upon our natural being.

 Natural, on the other hand, means the way nature intended us to be.
-It’s behaviour by default, not by design.
+It’s behavior by default, not by design.
 It’s spontaneous and doesn’t involve the thinking mind.
 I suspect that when our natural instincts are suppressed, they look for other outlets for expression—the massive violence in our world, for instance, is the result of suppression of our intrinsic nature.

 Wars are now accepted as normal, but are they natural?
 Greed too is normal, but is it natural?
 Competition is natural when resources are scarce, as observed in the animal kingdom.
 But the kind of competition we humans indulge in is entirely self-created… it’s the emotion of greed that drives us to compete.
 Winning at all costs, wanting more, accepting stress as a way of life, all in the name of chasing more money and more stuff—a source of incredible misery.
 There’s nothing natural about it.